cloudfoundry/uaa/docs/UAA-APIs.rst

 * Request Parameters::

-        client_id; the id of the client requesting the verification link (optional) redirect_uri; the eventual URI that will be redirected when the user verifies using the link
+        client_id; the id of the client requesting the verification link (optional) redirect_uri; the eventual URI that will be redirected after the user finishes resetting their password (optional) the redirect_uri whitelist that can be set per client accepts wildcards, and matches against this redirect_uri using Ant-style path pattern matching (as per <http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/util/AntPathMatcher.html>)

 * Request Headers: Authorization header containing an `OAuth2`_ bearer token with::